AlessandroPolastri94/Sonar-WekaNose-Plugin/README.md

 # Sonar-WekaNose-Plugin

 SonarQube plugin for Code Smell detection through machine-learning techniques.
-This plugin was developed during my university internship provided by the ESSeRe Lab (University of Milano Bicocca).
+This plugin was developed during my university internship provided by the ESSeRE Lab (University of Milano Bicocca).

 PRE-REQUISITES: